Tanvir-Sadi/Tanvir-Sadi/README.md

 - Assisted professors and staff with administrative tasks.
 - Provided academic support to students and collaborated on research projects.

+### Software Engineer, Backend | HiLinkz Ltd | December 2022 – January 2023
+- Optimized the legacy code base, improving backend performance by a factor of 10.
+- Developed and maintained backend systems using PHP and JavaScript with Laravel framework.
+- Created robust APIs for seamless frontend-backend communication.

 ### Web Developer & Digital Marketing Officer | H&H Global Education Ltd | March 2020 – January 2023
 - Managed and developed 3 web applications for key agents.
 - Optimized system performance through code optimization and database tuning.